top of page

 Kareem Waleed

-• Nov 7
+• Nov 7, 2025

-• 3 min read
+• 6 min read

 There are three primary parties affected by (and responsible for) a company’s training policy:

-1. The Company – defines the strategy, budget, and rules.
+The Company – defines the strategy, budget, and rules.

-2. The Employees and Their Departments – request, attend, and benefit from training.
+The Employees and Their Departments – request, attend, and benefit from training.

-3. The Training Providers or Suppliers – deliver the learning experience and are evaluated for performance.
+The Training Providers or Suppliers – deliver the learning experience and are evaluated for performance.

 1. Establishing a Company-Wide Training Plan

-A strong training policy starts with a clear annual training plan.
-Each department should submit its training needs before the end of the last quarter, allowing the HR or Learning & Development department to consolidate requests, analyze priorities, and prepare next year’s training plan.
+Each department should submit its training needs before the end of the last quarter.
+This allows HR or the Learning & Development (L&D) department to consolidate requests, analyze priorities, and align them with business objectives.

 Once needs are finalized, the company should:

-• Cross-check available training providers from the approved supplier list
+• Cross-check available training providers from the approved supplier list.

 • Review supplier evaluation results from the previous year.